Managing Lawns and Turfgrass

 Identify best time of day to water

-Early morning is the best time to water a lawn (4 to 8 a.m.).
+Early morning, between 4 and 8 a.m., is the best time to water a lawn.
 During this time, water pressure is highest and disruption of the water pattern from wind is low.
 Cooler morning temperatures reduce water loss from evaporation.
-Watering early also has the advantage of reducing the chance of turf diseases that require extended periods of leaf moisture from dew and guttation fluids. ("Guttation" refers to the physiological process in leaves where water or cell sap is forced out upon plant surfaces.)
+Watering early also reduces the chance of turf diseases that require extended periods of leaf moisture from dew and guttation fluids. ("Guttation" refers to the physiological process in leaves where water or cell sap is forced out upon plant surfaces.)

 Water new lawns with care

 Newly seeded or sodded lawns require special attention with irrigation.
 Newly seeded lawns should be watered daily and may need as many as four to five light waterings in a single day.
 Watering with a light mist is best for establishing new lawns.
-Keep the seedbed moist, but not saturated, to a depth of 1 to 2 inches until germination occurs (green cast to lawn and seedlings are one-fourth to one-half inch tall).
-The first 7 to 10 days are critical for good seed germination.
+Keep the seedbed moist, but not saturated, to a depth of 1 to 2 inches until germination occurs.
+A green cast to the lawn and seedlings that are 1/4 to 1/2 inch tall are evidence of germination.
+The first seven to 10 days are crucial for good seed germination.
 Once seedling growth is noticeable, you can reduce watering.
 Seedlings of a new lawn must not be stressed to the point of wilt.
-Continue with light applications of water — one-eighth to one-fourth inch — one to four times daily.
+Continue with light applications of water — 1/8 to 1/4 inch — one to four times daily.

-Applying straw (one bale per 1,000 square feet) to a freshly tilled area at the time of seeding will help shade the ground and prevent rapid drying of the soil surface.
-Straw also will reduce seedling damage from the force of large sprinkler drops.
+Applying straw, at a rate of one bale per 1,000 square feet, to a freshly tilled area at the time of seeding will help shade the ground and prevent rapid drying of the soil surface.
+Straw will also reduce seedling damage from the force of large sprinkler drops.

 Newly sodded lawns require watering one or two times a day.
 Begin irrigation immediately after laying sod.
 Plan your sodding operation so that a section of laid sod can be watered immediately while other areas are being sodded.

-Sod should be watered so that the sod strip is moist as well as the top inch of soil below the sod.
-The first irrigation will take about 1 to 1 1/2 inches of water to completely wet the sod.
+Sod should be watered so that the sod strip and the top inch of soil below the sod are moist.
+The first irrigation will take about 1 to 1-1/2 inches of water to completely wet the sod.
 After watering, lift up pieces of sod at several locations to determine if it has been adequately irrigated.
 Continue to lightly water one to two times a day to prevent wilting and to ensure moist soil just below the sod layer.

-As sod becomes established and roots penetrate and grow, gradually reduce the frequency of watering and amounts applied.
+As sod becomes established and roots penetrate and grow, gradually reduce the frequency of watering and the amount of water applied.
 After sod has been mowed two or three times, follow regular watering practices outlined earlier.